figurate/figurate-user-guide/docs/iac/index.md

 a platform or environment such that we only need to configure the instance-specific details.

+### Portability

+By using higher-level constructs like blueprints to compose architectures we also inherently improve the portability of an architecture, both within and across different platforms.

+Blueprint-based architectures are more easily replicated in different environments as they are easier to duplicate. (*)

+(*) Some blueprints may not be replicable across all platforms, but generally Cloud concepts are transferable across multiple platforms.

 ### Defaults

 We can use blueprints to provide sensible defaults as applicable to platforms and environments